mehmandarov/mehmandarov.github.io/_posts/2024-03-30-remote-dev-mode-quarkus.markdown

                              └──────────────────┘
 ```

-First, you will need to update `quarkus.live-reload.url` in the properties for all the apps (see [docs][2] on where and how to do this) to the correct port (in our case, it is `8080`, `8081`, or `8082`):
+First, you will need to update `quarkus.live-reload.url` in the properties for all the apps (see [docs][2] on where and how to do this).
+Update the settings to the correct domain and port (in our case, it is `8080`, `8081`, or `8082`):

 ```properties
 quarkus.live-reload.url=http://localhost:8081
 ```

-After updating the `properties` files, try starting your containers with the remote development mode enabled and connect to the application from a terminal or an IDE.
-For the second and consecutive applications, the attempts to establish a connection you will see the following message in the logs:
+Next, try starting your containers with the remote development mode enabled and connect to the application from a terminal or an IDE.
+For the second and the consecutive applications, the attempts to establish a connection you will see the following message in the logs:

 ```commandline
 $> ./mvnw quarkus:remote-dev -Dquarkus.profile=dev